AnyLog-co/documentation/anylog commands.md

 # Partition Command

-Users data is maintained on local databases organized in tables.
-As the data is ***time series data*** it is possible to organize the data in partitions based on time.
+Users' data is maintained on local databases organized in tables.
+As the data is ***time series data***, it is possible to organize the data in partitions based on time.
 If the data of a table is partitioned, the partitioning is hidden from the users and applications.
 Users interact with the data using the table name and the distribution of the processing to the different partitions is transparent.
-Any date-time column can be levarged as the partition column.
+Any date-time column can be leveraged as the partition column.

 Usage:
 <pre>
 partition [dbms name] [table name] using [column name] by [time interval]
 </pre>

-Time intervals options are: year, month, week and days and can be used with a counter, for example, ***3 months*** would create a partition every year's quarter.
+Time intervals options are: year, month, week and days, with and without a counter - for example, ***3 months*** would create a partition every year's quarter.

 Examples:
 <pre>